jdereg/json-io/user-guide-writeOptions.md

 if you add `com.mycompany.Foo ==> Foo` alias, then `Foo[], Foo[][],` and `Foo[][][]` are added as aliases too.

-An alternative to using this API is to place your own [aliases.txt](/src/main/resources/config/aliases.txt) file in the class path. `json-io` ships with a pretty extensive list - you can supply your own [aliases.txt](/src/main/resources/config/aliases.txt) file instead of the one shipped with `json-io.`
+An alternative to using this API is to place your own [aliases.txt](/src/main/resources/config/aliases.txt) file in the class path. `json-io` ships with a pretty extensive list - you can supply your own file instead.

 >#### `String` getTypeNameAlias(`String typeName`)
 >- [ ] Alias Type Names, e.g. "ArrayList" instead of "java.util.ArrayList".